jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

       (i) any payment made in satisfaction, in whole or in part, of any contractual or other legal obligation; and (ii) a transaction or class of transactions declared by regulations to be a transaction for the purposes of this Act; but
     (c) excludes the following:
-      (i) the placing of any bet unless authorised under the Racing Industry Act 2020:
+      (i) the placing of any bet unless—
+        (A) authorised under the Racing Industry Act 2020; or (B) the bet is placed in the course of online casino gambling:
-      (ii) participation in gambling (as defined in section 4(1) of the Gambling Act 2003) unless authorised under the Racing Industry Act 2020:
+      (ii) participation in gambling (as defined in section 4(1) of the Gambling Act 2003) unless— (A) authorised under the Racing Industry Act 2020; or (B) the gambling is online casino gambling:
       (iii) a transaction or class of transactions declared by regulations not to be a transaction for the purposes of this Act
   - **trust and company service provider** means a person (other than a law firm, a conveyancing practitioner, an incorporated conveyancing firm, an accounting practice, or a real estate agent) who carries out any of the activities described in paragraphs (a)﻿(i) to (vi) of the definition of designated non-financial business or profession
   - **trustee** has the same meaning as in section 9 of the Trusts Act 2019